metarank/metarank/doc/configuration/persistence.md

 in the same datacenter/AZ)
 * `pipeline.flushPeriod` controls the level of "eventualness" in the overall eventual consistency.
 With values larger than `10` seconds, a second Metarank instance may not see write buffered in a first instance.

+### State encoding formats

+Metarank Redis persistence supports `json` and `binary` encoding formats for data stored in Redis:

+* `json`: focused on readability and debugging simplicity.
+* `binary`: low-overhead binary encoding format, with better performance and smaller memory footprint.

+`binary` format on typical datasets (like [RankLens](https://github.com/metarank/ranklens)) is ~2x faster and takes ~4x less RAM.
+We recommend it for larger datasets, when memory usage and associated costs are an important factor.

 ### Redis support limitations